Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 Winterize Outdoor Items

-- Give decks an additional coat of sealer.
+- Give decks an additional coat of sealer while the weather is still warm.

 - Drain the gas from your lawnmower into an approved gas can.
 Store in a safe location.

-- Check the foundation and siding for cracks or gaps.
+- Check your home’s foundation and siding for cracks or gaps.
 Repair as necessary.

 - Drain garden hoses, roll them up, and store them inside.